Sohawa: Etymology

-The etymology of Sohawa has not been proven, but folk etymology suggests Soo Awa, which means "100 pottery furnaces".
+The etymology of Sohawa has not been proven, but folk etymology suggests Soo Hawa, which means "100 winds".

 Geography

 Sohawa is in the north-western part of Jhelum district, Punjab, on the subcontinental Grand Trunk Road (GT Road) between Gujar Khan and Dina.
 The geographical coordinates of its weather station are 33° 07' 15" North, 73° 25' 34".
 One sign of Sohawa is the toll plaza by the name of 'Tarakki' on the GT Road.
-The bazaars of Sohawa attract people from nearby villages; these bazaars are located both sides of the GT Road.
+The bazaars of Sohawa attract people from nearby villages; these bazaars are located on both sides of the GT Road.

 Sociology

 The population mostly consists of different tribes.
 One of the major professions in Sohawa is service in the Armed Forces.
 A large number of people of Sohawa are settled in foreign countries particularly Western Europe and Middle East.
 The main source of livelihood of the people is agriculture.

 In the media

 In mid 2014, Sohawa was featured on national media including Geo News, Dawn News and other top news channel because of newly discovered Ghauri XI oil reserves in its suburbs.